 Slang – To use an illegal drug, often heroin.

-- I can’t get ahold of Kyle, I hope he’s not off chasing the dragon again.
-He needs some help.
+• I can’t get ahold of Kyle, I hope he’s not off chasing the dragon again.
+He needs our support.

 Slang – Terrible smelling breath.